smartincorp/smartUCAPI/README.md

 ## Usage

-1 First run this script locally on your machine
+* First run this script locally on your machine
-2 Go to your localhost with this url :
+* Go to your localhost with this url :

 `http://localhost/?give=key`

-3 It will generate a code, copy that and paste it in your ucs.config file 4 Now turn your server on and again go to this url :
+* It will generate a code, copy that and paste it in your ucs.config file
+* Now turn your server on and again go to this url :

 `http://localhost/?get={thecodegenerated}&show=onlineplayer`

-5 This above URI will show the amount of people playing in that server 6 To get the status of the server, change the `show` parameter to `status`
+* This above URI will show the amount of people playing in that server
+* To get the status of the server, change the `show` parameter to `status`

 `http://localhost/?get={thecodegenerated}&show=status`

-7 While the above code shows the status of the server.
+* While the above code shows the status of the server

 ___

 ### Available parameters